Mv command linux file move rename

 Command definition

-, the original file is removed from its initial location and placed in the new specified location.
-If the destination is a different name, the file will be renamed; if it’s the same name, it will overwrite the existing file without warning unless the -i
+The mv command in Linux is used to move files and directories from one location to another, and it can also be used to rename files and directories.
+When you use mv, the original file is removed from its initial location and placed in the new specified location.
+If the destination is a different name, the file will be renamed; if it’s the same name, it will overwrite the existing file without warning unless the -i option is used.

 Usage examples